garymendor/unstoppable-tides-wiki/setting/remedial-school/schedule.md

 Students in after-school clubs or study hall follow the same bathroom rules as regular classes, and accidents during this period are graded similarly.
 # End of School
 At 3:25, the last bell rings.
-Each student is called by name, given her [bathroom report card](/setting/remedial-school/bathroom-report-card) and her gym uniform (on Friday), and sent to the buses or the car pickup area.
+Each student is called by name, given her [bathroom report card](/setting/remedial-school/bathroom-report-card), and sent to the buses or the car pickup area.
 Girls may get in line to go to the bathroom on their way to their pickup point; but the buses' doors close promptly at 3:30 PM and the school bathrooms are locked at that time.

 # Detention
 Students who have been punished with detention will be escorted to the classroom designated as a detention hall.
 This classroom will have a large panel window open to the adjacent hallway.
 Other students are allowed to wait outside the detention hall and observe the students in detention.